DUNE/p3s/documents/src/JOB.md

 February 2018

-Version 1.02 (release notes: add information on EOS and other access, directory locations etc)
+Version 1.02 (release notes: added information on EOS and other access, directory locations etc)

 ---